metal3-io/metal3-docs/design/reproducible-metal3-dev-env.md

 * No changes to any of the metal3 components: the focus of this change is only on the development environment
-* Continue to pull metal3 dependencies themselves (BMO, CAPM3, etc.) from master directly.
+* Continue to pull metal3 dependencies themselves (BMO, CAPM3, etc.) from main directly.
 Only external software outside of the main mandate of the metal3 project is included in this proposal.

 ## Proposal